exercism/jq/concepts/variables/introduction.md

 ## Variable names

 The variable must begin with `$`.
-The rest of the variable names is an "identifier": starts with a letter or underscore followed by letters, numbers or underscores.
+The rest of the variable name is an "identifier": starts with a letter or underscore followed by letters, numbers or underscores.

 ## Destructuring assignment